freedomofpress/securedrop/docs/ubuntu_install.rst

 If the servers are ever powered down, FDE will ensure all of the information on them stays private in case they are seized or stolen.

+.. warning:: The Ansible playbooks for SecureDrop will enable nightly reboots
+             after the ``cron-apt`` task runs for automatic updates.
+Using FDE would therefore require manual intervention every morning.
+             Consequently **we strongly discourage the use of FDE.**

 While FDE can be useful in some cases, we currently do not recommend that you enable it because there are not many scenarios where it will be a net security benefit for SecureDrop operators.
 Doing so will introduce